Minimal Color Palettes

 Adopting a minimal color approach delivers advantages that extend beyond aesthetics:

 - Reduced cognitive load: Users process fewer visual signals when the color range is limited.
 This means faster comprehension of layout, hierarchy, and actions.
-Studies show that interfaces with fewer than five distinct colors perform better in usability testing than colorful alternatives.
+Interfaces with fewer than five distinct colors perform better in usability testing than colorful alternatives.

 - Faster design iteration: When your palette is a gray scale plus one accent, designers spend less time choosing colors and more time on layout, spacing, and interaction — the elements that actually drive usability.